 • Offer your seat

 • Sit with respect

 • Respect others personal space

-• Do your best not to hog the arm rests
+• Do your best not to hog the armrests

 • Never sit on anyone’s luggage deliberately

-Don’t be an airport seat hogger!
+In conclusion, whatever you do, don’t be an airport seat hogger!